IgnasiLucas/cophyhopa/README.md

 Finally, the clustering was interrupted due to lack of enough RAM.
 I abandon this strategy.
 See the [report here](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/cophyhopa/blob/soca/results/2022-01-10/README.html)

+I erased the contents of folders `merged`, `paired`, and `derep`, which were using too much disk space.
+For the moment, I keep `paired.clean` and `merged.clean`, but may remove them as well later.

 # 2021-12-21
 Preparing to run ipyrad from RStudio.
 You can see
 [the report herer](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/cophyhopa/blob/soca/results/2021-12-21/README.html)